seankim658/codeprompts/README.md

 # Code Prompts

 Command line tool for creating LLM prompts from your code using [Handlebars](https://handlebarsjs.com/) templates.
-API documentation can be found [here](https://seankim658.github.io/codeprompts/codeprompt/index.html).
-The best results are using this tool with Claude 3.5.

 This was a project to brush up on Rust and is based on [code2prompt](https://github.com/mufeedvh/code2prompt) with some additional functionality that I found useful.